 Elliott Genther

-This house had an old cast iron Black Bart fireplace insert that, when functional, plugged into an electrical outlet and used an engine to blow warm air into the living area.
-The engine was blown and the fireplace was not functional.
+The house had an old Black Bart cast-iron fireplace insert.
+When it worked, it plugged into an outlet and used a blower to push warm air into the room.
+The blower was shot.
+The fireplace had not been used in years.

 Before